acmdas/das_fieldstones/morefieldstones2017.md

 When you tell people what they want to hear, you don't have to be too careful about premises, facts, and conclusions.&mdash;Angelo M. Codevilla
 What do we call those people in a society who are licensed or allowed to use violence?

-No hints this time. <em>We call these the people in charge</em>.&mdash;William M. Briggs
+No hints this time. *We call these the people in charge*.&mdash;William M. Briggs

 I found the Codevilla quote at Mike Flynn's <a href="http://tofspot.blogspot.com/2017/02/rule-of-law.html" target="_blank">The TOF Spot</a>, and the Briggs quote at this <a href="https://stream.org/really-climate-violence-campuses/" target="_blank">Stream page</a>.